tensorflow/java/README.md

-Note that in some cases, if a version of the TensorFlow runtime library is not found for your environment, this process will fetch TensorFlow sources and trigger a build of all the native code (which can take many hours on a standard laptop!).
+Note that in some cases, if a version of the TensorFlow runtime library is not found for your environment, this process will fetch TensorFlow sources and trigger a build of all the native code (which can take many hours on a standard laptop).
 In this case, you will also need to have a valid environment for building TensorFlow, including the [bazel](https://bazel.build/) build tool and a few python dependencies.
 Please read [TensorFlow documentation](https://www.tensorflow.org/install) for more details.

 ## Using Maven Artifacts

-To include TensorFlow in your Maven application, you need at least to add a dependency on both `tensorflow-core` and `tensorflow-core-native` artifacts.
+To include TensorFlow in your Maven application, you first need to add a dependency on both `tensorflow-core` and `tensorflow-core-native` artifacts.
 The later could be included multiple times for different targeted systems by their classifiers.